arashnrim/dashboard/README.md

 Due to some limitations on IDLE, the program cannot be run on it.
 Instead, use the Terminal:

-1. At the location of the Python installation (usually at `/Applications/Python <version>/`), open and execute the "Install Certificates.command" file.
+1. At the location of the Python installation (usually at `/Applications/Python <version>/`, where `<version>` is the Python version number), open and execute the "Install Certificates.command" file.
-2. Navigate to the project directory: `cd /path/to/dashboard` (where `/path/to/dashboard` is replaced with the path to the folder)/
+2. Navigate to the project directory by running `cd /path/to/dashboard` (where `/path/to/dashboard` is replaced with the path to the folder).
-3. Install required modules: `pip3 install -r requirements.txt`
+3. Install required modules by running `pip3 install -r requirements.txt`.

 <details><summary>Additional steps to use the weather feature</summary>